Shrek the Third

 What's the story?

 Mike Myers and Cameron Diaz return as happily married ogres Shrek and Fiona in SHREK THE THIRD.
 This time, the couple inherits the kingdom of Far Far Away from ailing King Harold (John Cleese).
 Shrek doesn't think he's fit to wear a crown, so he and dependably side-splitting sidekicks Donkey (Eddie Murphy) and Puss In Boots (Antonio Banderas) set out to find the only other living heir to the throne, Arthur Pendragon (Justin Timberlake) -- but not before Fiona announces she's royally pregnant.
-While Shrek faces his fear of fatherhood and tries to get insecure teenager Artie to take the throne, wicked Prince Charming (Rupert Everett) and his motley crew of fairytale villains instigate a coup and imprison Fiona, Queen Lillian (Julie Andrews), and beloved princesses Cinderella, Sleeping Beauty, Rapunzel, and Snow White (voiced by comedians Amy Sedaris, Cheri Oteri, Maya Rudolph, and Amy Poehler).
-In a particularly hilarious scene, Fiona and the queen spur the princesses—who are hoping a valiant prince will save them--into action.
-When the baby ogres finally arrive, it's clear that the producers are clearing the way for a possible fourth film.
+While Shrek faces his fear of fatherhood and tries to get insecure teenager Artie to take the throne, wicked Prince Charming (Rupert Everett) and his motley crew of fairy tale villains instigate a coup and imprison Fiona, Queen Lillian (Julie Andrews), and beloved princesses Cinderella, Sleeping Beauty, Rapunzel, and Snow White (voiced by comedians Amy Sedaris, Cheri Oteri, Maya Rudolph, and Amy Poehler).
+In a particularly hilarious scene, Fiona and the queen spur the princesses -- who are hoping a valiant prince will save them -- into action.
+When the baby ogres finally arrive, it's clear that the producers are clearing the way for the fourth film.

 Is it any good?

-It's not an animated masterpiece like the enchanting first two classics, but Shrek the Third is still one of those rare films that everyone from preschoolers to grandparents will find irresistibly amusing.
+It's not an animated masterpiece like the enchanting first two classics, but it's still one of those rare films that everyone from preschoolers to grandparents will find irresistibly amusing.

 Families can talk about...